gt-big-data/installation-guide/README.md

 For the Clusterer, you need to install a few Python libraries with Pip.

 ### Numpy
 NumPy is the fundamental package for scientific computing with Python.
+Note:

+pip install -U numpy

 ##### Windows

-Open a command window and run 	pip install -U numpy
+Install numpy and scipy from Anaconda: http://continuum.io/downloads for windows.
+For mac and linux, you can use pip

 ##### OSX
 Open a terminal and run sudo pip install -U numpy